Hectoris919/CSP-Pokemon-Models/README.md

-Pokemon Models for Clip Studio Paint
+Pokemon Pose Dolls for Clip Studio Paint
 ===
 > Click on a model's file and click the Download button to download the model.
 >